Inception-framework/debugger/README.md

 #### <a name="BootInAASBoot"></a>Boot and see

 Unmount and eject the MicroSD card, plug it in the Zybo, power on.
 As you will probably notice U-Boot takes a bit longer to copy the binaries from the MicroSD card to the memory and to boot the kernel but the system, even if slightly slower, remains responsive and perfectly usable.
 You can check that the memory accesses are really routed across the PL by pressing the BTN push-button twice.
 This should drive the LEDs with the counter of AXI address read transactions and you should see the LEDs blinking while the CPU performs read-write accesses to the memory across SAB4Z.
-If the LEDs do not blink enough, interact with the system with the serial console, this should increase the number of memory accesses.
+If the LEDs do not blink enough, interact with the software stack with the serial console, this should increase the number of memory accesses.

 #### <a name="BootInAASExercise"></a>Exercise

 There is a way to use more DDR than 384MB.
 This involves a hardware modification and a rework of the software changes.
 This is left as an exercise.
 Hint: SAB4Z transforms the addresses in S1_AXI requests before forwarding them to M_AXI: it subtracts `2G` (`0x8000_0000`) to bring them back in the `[0..1G[` DDR range.
 SAB4Z could implement a different address transform.

+## <a name="ILA"></a>Debug hardware using ILA

+Xilinx tools offer several ways to debug the hardware mapped in the PL.
+One uses Integrated Logic Analyzers (ILAs), hardware blocks that the tools automatically add to the design and that monitor internal signals.
+The tools running on the host PC communicate with the ILAs in the PL.
+Triggers can be configured to start / stop the recording of the monitored signals and the recorded signals can be displayed as waveforms.

+The provided synthesis script and Makefile have options to embed one ILA core to monitor all signals of the M_AXI interface of SAB4Z.
+The only think to do is re-run the synthesis with:

+    Host-Xilinx> cd $SAB4Z
+    Host-Xilinx> make ILA=1 vv-clean vv-all

+and re-generate the boot image:

+    Host-Xilinx> bootgen -w -image scripts/boot.bif -o build/boot.bin

+Use one of the techniques presented above to transfer the new boot image to the MicroSD card on the Zybo and power on.
+Launch Vivado:

+    Host-Xilinx> vivado build/vv/top.xpr &

+In the `Hardware Manager`, select `Open Target` and `Auto Connect`.
+The tool should now be connected to the ILA core in the PL of the Zynq of the Zybo.
+Select the signals to use for the trigger, for instance `top_i/sab4z_m_axi_ARVALID` and `top_i/sab4z_m_axi_ARREADY`.
+Configure the trigger such that it starts recording when both signals are asserted.
+Set the trigger position in window to 512 and run the trigger.
+If you are running the software stack across the PL (see section [Run the complete software stack across SAB4Z](#BootInAAS)), the trigger should be fired immediately.
+If it is not use the serial console to interact with the software stack and cause some read access to the DDR across the PL.
+Analyze the complete AXI transaction in the `Waveform` sub-window of Vivado.
+If you are not running the software stack across the PL, use devmem to access the DDR across the PL:

+    Host> picocom -b115200 -fn -pn -d8 -r -l /dev/ttyUSB1
+    Sab4z> devmem 0x90000000 32

+and analyze the complete AXI transaction.

+Note: the trigger logic can be much more sophisticated than the suggested one.
+It can be based on state machines, for instance.
+See the Xilinx documentation for more information on this.